syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/chart-print.md

 ## Exporting chart using base64 string

-The chart can be exported to image as a base64 string by adding the chart component in the canvas element and get the base64 string.
+The chart can be exported as an image in the form of a base64 string by utilizing HTML canvas.
+This process involves rendering the chart onto a canvas element and then converting the canvas content to a base64 string.

 {% if page.publishingplatform == "aspnet-core" %}